m4rs-mt/ILGPU/Docs/02_Beginner/03_Kernels-and-Simple-Programs.md

 After we run the kernel we need to get the data as host memory to use it in CPU code.

-## This leaves just few parts that need further explaination.
+## This leaves just few parts that need further explanation.

 Ok now we get to the juicy bits.